 Skip advert

 On the plus side, it’s amongst the more mature hatches, so ride and refinement are pretty good.
 The ride can feel a little bouncy over some surfaces, but in general it isolates you from the road surface and has enough control not to feel out of its depth on more challenging roads.

-The John Cooper Works, meanwhile, has retuned springs and dampers to heighten the sense of agility.
+The John Cooper Works, meanwhile, used retuned springs and dampers to heighten the sense of agility.
 It can corner harder and there's more roll support, but this doesn't unearth an especially adjustable or engaging handling balance.
 Compared to the best in class, the Mini feels leaden and one-dimension once you get past the initial responsiveness of its controls.

+Skip advert